rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 **Projects start**: 1st January 2023.

 Please do read the [Project Grant FAQs](https://foundation.rust-lang.org/grants-faqs/#project-grants) for more information about the program.

-You can apply for a Rust Foundation Project Grant [here](https://app.smarterselect.com/programs/80957-Rust-Foundation).

 ## Application support